-8.4 Future distribution
+8.5 Future distributions

 The majority of the Crocus assets have been realized upon with net proceeds of approximately \$72.3 million being approved by the Court for distribution to the Crocus shareholders.
 In addition, shareholders have been paid their portions of the Class Actions settlements and the Class Actions have been finalized.